FloPoCo installation manual

 Operators tend to come and go as we struggle to support them, and we apologize for that.
 Hopefully the new Autotest features will bring more stability.
 Meanwhile, it is possible that the operator you want works better in an older version: read the release notes.

-Installation in Ubuntu and other Debian derivative
+Installation on Ubuntu and other Debian derivative

 Bleeding edge git master version